R is for reflective surfaces.

 You hold a photograph of someone you love staring into the lens, and you feel like they’re looking into your eyes.

 When breaking up with someone — if you mean it — the first thing you do is put away all their pictures.
-Keeping them around means keeping the person alive and current in your thoughts.
+Keeping their images around means keeping the person alive and current in your thoughts.

 Here’s the inverse example: I recently moved into a new apartment and hadn’t gotten around to putting out the framed photos of my family.
-When I discovered the pictures, a pang came over me and I immediately missed every single member.
+When I discovered the pictures in a box, a pang came over me and I immediately missed every single member.
 It’s as if without the pictures, they had temporarily receded in my memory.

-That day, I put out the frames, and they all received a long call from me.
+That day, I put out all the frames, and every family member received a long call from me.
 Then I went on Facebook and deleted the pictures of the ex I sometimes still thought about.

 Therapy comes in all forms, it seems.

-Getting back to staring eyes from a picture, even my own have been an issue.
+Getting back to eyes staring out from a picture, even my own have been an issue.
 I have to throw away my outdated acting head shots — duplicated by the hundreds — quickly and without thinking because it’s unsettling to see my face at the bottom of a garbage can.

 As easy as they are to produce, duplicate and dispose, it’s fascinating that pictures hold such power.